 Graduation rates are reported by percentage of freshman students completing an undergraduate bachelor's degree in four years, five years and six years.

 Transfer Out Report

-Bellarmine University does not report transfer out numbers (i.e. the percentage of students leaving Bellarmine to enroll at a different undergraduate institution).
-Bellarmine University offers four-year baccalaureate degree programs and post-baccalaureate certificates, which are typically not intended as a preparation for additional undergraduate education.
+Bellarmine University does not report transfer out numbers (i.e. the percentage of students leaving Bellarmine to enroll at a different undergraduate institution) because Bellarmine offers only four-year baccalaureate degree programs and post-baccalaureate certificates.
+The University's academic programs are not considered preparatory for additional undergraduate education.